Jishan Alam: Early life and family

 Alam was born in Narayanganj, Bangladesh, on 10 November 2004.
 He is the son of Jahangir Alam.

 Domestic career

 Alam made his List A debut for Agrani Bank Cricket Club against Shinepukur Cricket Club at Fatullah on 2 April 2023.
 He showcased consistent performances with the bat, scoring 575 runs in 23 matches, including four half-centuries, with a top score of 98.

 He made his first-class debut for Dhaka Division against Rajshahi Division at Bogra on 23 November 2024.
 In two matches, he scored 67 runs with a highest score of 44.

 Alam has also played in Twenty20 (T20) matches.
 In 2024, he delivered standout performances during the National Cricket League Twenty20, including a century against Dhaka Division on 11 December 2024.
 He ended the season with 296 runs in 9 matches at an average of 32.88 and a strike rate of 151.79.

-Playing style

-Alam is known for his aggressive batting style and effective offbreak bowling.
-As a batting allrounder, he has contributed significantly to his team's success in domestic competitions.